Blood (or Saliva) Tests

 AFP is sometimes tested alone, without hCG and estriol.
 Also, an additional marker can be added to the test, making the triple screen a quadruple screen.
 The substance is inhibin A, which is a glycoprotein.
 Studies have found that a greater number of markers increases the accuracy of the screening test.

-A swab of your vagina or rectum may be taken by your doctor to check for signs of infection or changes in cell structure.
+A swab of your vagina or rectum may be taken to check for signs of infection or changes in cell structure.
 A swab or smear may be taken for:

 or other conditions—A cervical or